The Lyttelton Arts Factory

-The Loons Theatre Trust is an arts organisation specialising in theatrical performance and education.
+The Lyttelton Arts Factory Trust is a not-for-profit arts organisation specialising in theatrical performance and education.

 At the same time 16 Canterbury Street became a cultural and social hub of Lyttelton and drew thousands through the tunnel from Christchurch for a night out.
 In five years the venue staged over 400 events ranging from the full-blown professional theatre of The Butler to children’s shows, charity fund-raisers and community quiz nights.

 The building was also used to teach classes in the performing arts to both children and adults.
 Out of these developed the educational arm of the LCTC, known as 'Loons in Schools'.

 In 2010 the Loons Theatre Trust was formed to embrace all the activities the Loons had built up: the professional theatre, the community events, and education in the performing arts.

 The LCTC had developed a reputation for cutting edge self-sustaining theatre, the likes of which NZ had never seen.
 The only way was up, or so it seemed.

 In 2010 - 2011 there were a series of earthquakes that rocked the Christchurch region with Lyttelton being hit particularly hard.
 In this 2011 earthquake a number of heritage buildings including the Loons were severely damaged forcing closure for the Loons, and demolition for many more.